PhilaeRoetta/PREDICT_PROJECT/manual.md

 - Teams  points

     For each game:
-    - A team’s score is the **maximum** gameday individual score among all players who selected that team.
+    - A team’s score is the maximum gameday individual score among all players who selected that team.
-    - The home team receives a **20% bonus**.
+    - The home team receives a 20% bonus.
-    - If the game is at a neutral venue, the administrator may disable the home advantage using **HAS_HOME_ADV** in
+    - If the game is at a neutral venue, the administrator may disable the home advantage using HAS_HOME_ADV in
     [predictchamp_game_to_add.csv](#predictchampgametoadd).

 - Prediction championship game results: